 It is cool to have more text than images.
 There’s no denying that images make your email more attractive, but know that many people disable images.
 That means your email still has to work even if people can’t see them.

-Remember to use alt tags to describe images so people who’ve disabled images in their email system to know what they’re supposed to see.
+Alt tags should be used to describe images so people who’ve disabled images in their email system will know what they’re supposed to see.
 A good description might make subscribers enable images, which will make your emails look even better.

 11. Test and Track Email Campaigns

 Once you send out your first email campaign, that is just a step to your email marketing success.
 You need to collect data to improve future campaigns.

 This involves testing everything from your design and layout, email marketing copy, subject lines and calls to action (CTA).
 Consider testing emails with different segments and experimenting with email send times, too.